honeycombio/terraform-aws-integrations/RELEASING.md

 ## VERSIONING

 This follows the [recommendation from the GitHub Actions team](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md#versioning): each tag and release has a semantic version (i.e. v1.0.1).
 There is a major version tag (i.e. v1) that binds to the latest semantic version.
-If a new version is released, the major version tag is moved.

 ## MAKING A NEW RELEASE